 Jerusalem’s Chief Archeologist and the overseer of the whole project, Amit Re’em said that visiting the Tower of David Museum is critical to learning about the history of Jerusalem.
 He and his team of archaeologists are used to discovering relics of the past.
 “Suddenly, the stones start to speak,” he says.
 “We are excavating… We discover hidden passages, ancient walls, ancient fortifications.
 It becomes alive.”

 The chief archeologist encourages tourists and pilgrims to visit the Tower of David before they visit Jerusalem itself.
-“The new exhibit rooms, which tell the history of Jerusalem from the ancient period to the modern period, and the archaeology that you see right before your eyes, are a perfect combination to give the visitor the ultimate experience!”
+“The new exhibits, tell the history of Jerusalem from the ancient period to the modern period, and the archaeology that you see right before your eyes, are a perfect combination to give the visitor the ultimate experience!”

 SOURCE: CBN News